festradasolano/PCAPFlowParser/README.md

 ### Execution

-5. For terminal, mvn package and java -jar JAR_FILE *arguments
+5. For terminal, `mvn package` and `java -jar JAR_FILE *arguments`.

-6. For Eclipse, establish arguments and run as Java app
+6. For Eclipse, establish arguments and run as Java app.

-7. If error persists, try adding $JNETPCAP_HOME to /etc/ld.so.conf.d/libjnetpcap.conf and run sudo ldconfig.
-Check that libraries are installed using ldconfig -p | grep jnet
+7. If error persists, try adding `$JNETPCAP_HOME` to `/etc/ld.so.conf.d/libjnetpcap.conf` and run `sudo ldconfig`.
+Check that libraries are installed using `ldconfig -p | grep jnet`.